Why Choose Dental Oasis for CEREC Technology?

 Another clear drawback is the limitations of technology compared to the expertise of a ceramist.
 Although the machinery can make a precise fit, dental technicians have years of experience creating prosthetics that sit comfortably in each patient?s mouth.
 However, this technology is continually improving and evolving.

 One journal abstract says that this technology isn?t going anywhere.
-As long as dentists have a good working knowledge of adhesive bonding and plan the procedure well, CEREC technology can be incredibly helpful in a Huntington Beach, CA dentistry office.
+As long as dentists have a good working knowledge of adhesive bonding and plan the procedure well, CEREC technology can be incredibly helpful.

 Almost anyone can get restorations with CEREC if they are in good health.
 Again, CEREC can be used not only for same-day crowns, but for inlays, onlays, bridges, and the like.
 But if you have a serious health condition, such as recovering from a recent stroke, you?ll most likely need to wait.